These fiendish clowns reportedly tried to lure women and children into the woods

 revealed that very few children actually like clowns.
 It also concluded that the common practice of decorating children's wards in hospitals with pictures of clowns may create the exact opposite of a nurturing environment.
 It's no wonder so many people hate Ronald McDonald

 But as a psychologist, I'm not just interested in pointing out that clowns give us the creeps; I'm also interested in why we find them so disturbing.
-Earlier this year I published a study entitled "On the Nature of Creepiness"
+Last year I published a study entitled "On the Nature of Creepiness"

 with one of my students, Sara Koehnke, in the journal New Ideas in Psychology.